Tyra Kleen: Asia

 What was the reaction at that time in the Netherlands on her work in Bali?

 Anne Hallema, a Dutch journalist and art critic wrote a critical and extensive article on the Mudra's which appeared in Elseviers Geïllustreerd Maandschrift, Jaargang 34, 1924 pp. 145–147.
 He disqualified her work as an artist but praised her for her scientific contribution.

-He ends his article with stating that we have to be grateful that this stranger from the land of Selma Lagerlöf took the initiative to study the mudras of the Balinese priests in performing their Hinduistic rituals.
+He ends his article by stating that we have to be grateful that this stranger from the land of Selma Lagerlöf took the initiative to study the mudras of the Balinese priests in performing their Hinduistic rituals.
 Especially the Indologists and Orientalists should be happy with the appearance of this publication.

 Another crucial exhibition was Två vittberesta damer (Two Well-Traveled Ladies) at Liljevalch's Public Art Gallery in Stockholm 1922, where she showed art and artifacts from Java and Bali together with Swedish photographer and author Ida Trotzig contributing works from Japan.
 This exhibition was the starting point for the "Bali-fever" in Sweden.
 Kleen's depictions of mudras were shown at the Victoria and Albert Museum in 1923.

 Besides Mudras, Kleen published two other books about Bali: Ni-Si-Pleng, a story about black children written for white children (1924), and, seven years later, Tempeldanser och musikinstrument pa Bali, printed in 300 numbered copies, translated in 1936 as The Temple Dances in Bali.

 Kleen's study on the mudras, the exhibition in Amsterdam at the Colonial Institute and the publication of her books made her internationally known.
 For her scientific ethnographic work on Bali, Kleen was awarded the Johan August Wahlberg silver medal in April 1938, given to individuals who have "promoted anthropological and geographical science through outstanding efforts".